goossens/ObjectTalk/docs/reference/Function.md

 citizens in ObjectTalk.

-In ObjectTalk, there are two types of functions: those that are mapped to machine level C or C++ code and that that are written in ObjectTalk.
+In ObjectTalk, there are two types of functions: those that are mapped to machine level C or C++ code and those that are written in ObjectTalk.
 From a usage perspective there is no difference and both are called the same way, stored the same way and can be passed as arguments.
 The two examples below create the same result.
 In the first case, you see  a